The kheiron flew west across the desert with a human boy on his back.

-Tehvan il-Kheir, now renamed Fen, was only fifteen.
-Not yet fully grown.
+Tehvan il-Kheir, now renamed Fen, was not yet fully grown.
 His wingspan was nowhere near the epic proportion of his father’s.
 Still, it took time for nine feet of tiered feathers to shrink, fold down and pull within.
 Time enough for him to glide a small, silent distance, reflect on how close he’d come and wonder who would tell the story now.

 Then the wind filled his ears as his body plummeted through a wheeling cauldron of falcons and into the upraised hands of dead spice trees.